Self-Publishing as a UK Author

 My advice?
 Get an accountant.
 He/she will know how the system operates and where you can save money.
 The biggest surprise to me when I set up my limited company in 2007 was what I could claim as an expense.
 Pretty much anything from part of my mortgage and house bills to my new laptop and stationary.
 You know that ink cartridge you just bought for your printer?
 That’s a business expense.
 And that writing conference you went to?
 Business expense, including the petrol for your drive or your train ticket.
 Why are expenses important?
 Because they are non taxable.

 Simple equation: A – B = C. A is gross income, B is expenses, C is profit.
 You pay tax on your profit, not your gross income when you operate as a business.
 Whatever A might be, the bigger you make B, the smaller C will be and the less tax you pay on it.
 Yes, it’s all your own money at the end of the day, but you DON’T pay tax on it.
 That’s a saving worth several hundred, or a few thousand pounds a year if you start earning big.
+Some authors also use a bookkeeper to organize their receipts and income/outcome sheets in preparation for their accountants.

 13. Social Media

 There is no hiding from the fact that in this day and age, you have to have a web and social media presence if you want to make your writing visible.
 Facebook, Twitter, Goodreads, LinkedIn, Pinterest, Google+, Instagram, blogging, newsletters, and writing forums are a fact of life.
 You don’t have to do ALL of it.
 You wouldn’t have time to write otherwise, not if you still have a full time job as well.
-But you need to try and do SOME of it.
+But you need to try and do at least ONE.
 There are fantastic social media dashboards like Hootsuite, Tweetdeck, Buffer, and Edgar that can incorporate your feeds in one place, bypassing the need to log on to multiple pages.

 Look at author and writing sites and see what people think about the various marketing tools using social media.
 See what your favorite authors are doing and whether they do it well or not.